 Their job is to transfer oxygen from the atmosphere to the blood stream, which essential for every cell in the body.
 Each lung (left and right) is comprised of millions and millions of small bags called alveoli.

 If these alveoli fill with fluid instead of air the usual exchange of oxygen and carbon dioxide cannot take place causing severe medical problems.

-Pleurisy (or pleural effusion) is a build up of fluid around the lungs, rather than within the alveoli.
+Pleurisy (or pleural effusion) is a build up of Water around the lungs, rather than within the alveoli.
 The causes and symptoms are very similar to Lung Water.
 Consult your doctor regarding any possible treatments, and consider cleaning your lungs and improving with a Lung Detox.

 Pulmonary Edema and Pleurisy symptoms usually include difficulty breathing, wheezing, and a hoarse throat.
 Many sufferers require many pillows when sleeping as they find it difficult to lie flat.
 Patients often cough up fluid, usually of a pinky or blood colour.
-Other fluid in the lung symptoms the patient may suffer include.
+Other Water in the lung symptoms the patient may suffer include.

 Lack of appetite